 A sample was also asked for parents’ birthplaces; mother tongue; whether a veteran or veteran’s spouse, widow or child; whether in possession of a Social Security number; whether paid into federal retirement programs; usual occupation; and marital and childbearing history.

-Search all censuses
+Search all censuses for ancestors

 Original and microfilmed population schedules are at the National Archives and Records Administration (NARA), but most originals are closed to researchers.
 It’s easier to find relatives by searching digitized, indexed versions of decennial censuses at major genealogy websites.
 Online versions of the 1885 population censuses for most or all of Colorado, Florida and Nebraska, and the territories of Dakota and New Mexico, are at Ancestry.com.

 Try to locate each relative in every census taken during that person’s life.
 Begin with the most recent census in which someone should appear and work back through time (then forward, to help verify your death date for the person).
 You’ll be able to track migrations and note slightly (or widely) different answers to similar questions over the years—even for categories you’d expect to be consistent, such as age.
 You might discover surprises and detours in relatives’ lives.